Sometimes after a dental procedure, your dentist may prescribe a narcotic analgesic, such as hydrocodone or oxycodone

 You play an important role in keeping prescription medications from becoming a source of abuse in your household and in the community.
 To help prevent these medications from becoming a source of abuse, consider taking the following steps:

-- Secure.
 Properly secure your prescription medications.
 Do not leave them in predictable, accessible places like your medicine cabinet.
 Hide them in unexpected places or, better yet, lock them up to ensure you do not become your teen’s supplier.

-- Monitor.
 Be mindful of whether anyone else—especially your child and his or her friends—may have been taking your pills.
 Take note of how many pills are in each of your prescription bottles or pill packets and keep track of your refills.
 This goes for your own medicine, as well as for your teens and other members of the household.

-- If you are unable to attend a drug take-back day, try mixing unwanted prescription medicines with coffee grounds or kitty litter.
+- If you are unable to attend a drug take-back day, take unwanted prescription medications out of the original bottle and mix them with coffee grounds or kitty litter in a sealed bag or closed container.
 This makes pills less appealing and less recognizable to anyone who can see your trash—including your kids.

-- Spread the word.
 Tell your family, friends and neighbors about how teens are now using prescription drugs to get high.
 Encourage them to talk with their children, safeguard their medicines and tell others in their communities.

 If you or someone you love is struggling with addiction, call the Substance Abuse and Mental Health Services Administration hotline at 1-800-662-HELP (4357).
 It's confidential, free and available 24 hours a day, 365 days a year.
 You can also find a treatment center near you.

 More on MouthHealthy